Gordonby/Snippets/AzureSubscriptionBootstrap/README.md

 ## Creating automation

 The Automation Account runs 3 runbooks daily.
-It will flag resource groups for deletion, and clear the contents of other resource groups all based on tags.
+It will flag resource groups for subsequent deletion, and clear the contents of other resource groups all based on tags.

 The tag that is evaluated is `Cleanup`.